SEARCH |

-Open Impressionism continues the work of impressionists and post-impressionists like Monet and Van Gogh.
+Open Impressionism continues the work of impressionists and post-impressionists.
+Her style was inspired by Monet’s mastery of light and van Gogh’s intuitive sense of color.
 The purpose of each painting is to capture the fleeting and momentary light seen out of doors, especially during early dawn and sunset.
 Like other impressionist painters, Hanson's work appears more abstract when viewed up close and "goes into focus" when seen from a few feet away.

-The term “impressionism” often conjures images of van Gogh’s sunflowers, Monet’s waterlilies, and luncheons with Renoir.
+The term “impressionism” often conjures images of van Gogh’s sunflowers, Monet’s water lilies, and luncheons with Renoir.
 On the other hand, the first painting most people think about when hearing “expressionism” is The Scream by Edvard Munch.
 Other classic expressionist paintings like Der Blaue Reiter by Kandinsky and Large Blue Horses by Marc showcase expressive movement and brilliant color.
-These expressionist works and many others evoke emotion through movement, color, and style. <READ MORE>
+These expressionist paintings evoke emotion through movement, color, and style.

-Impressionism has a long history of painters that push the boundaries of artistic techniques.
+Impressionism has a long history of painters who pushed the boundaries of artistic techniques.
 The original Impressionists used small, thin brush strokes laid side by side to capture the light and movement of a transient scene.
-Open-Impressionism catches the attention at once as being a new style of painting.
-The colors are vibrant, pre-mixed, and un-mudded.
-The thick brush strokes are left to exist as they are placed, which preserves every tiny ridge in the paint left by the brush. <READ MORE>
+Open Impressionism catches the attention at once as being a new style of painting.
+The colors are vibrant, pre-mixed, and un-muddied.
+The thick brush strokes are left to exist as they are placed, which preserves every tiny ridge in the paint left by the brush.

 Vibrant Brushstrokes

 What makes Open Impressionism paintings look fresh and spontaneous?
 How do the colors stay so pure?
-Click here to read a note on the subject by Erin Hanson titled "When to Stop Painting." <READ MORE>
+Click here to read a note on the subject by Erin Hanson titled, "When to Stop Painting."

 The History of Impressionism